Under Any Moon

-"Under Any Moon" is a single by Glenn Medeiros and The Jets, released in 1989.
+"Under Any Moon" is a single by Glenn Medeiros and the Jets, released in 1989.

 Written by Diane Warren, the song was released as a single only in the United Kingdom.
-It was included on the soundtrack for The Karate Kid Part III (1989), on the Mercury label, and was also included on The Jets' album, Believe (1989), on the MCA label.
+It was included on the soundtrack for The Karate Kid Part III (1989), on the Mercury label, and was also included on the Jets' album, Believe (1989), on the MCA label.

-The song failed to have any chart impact in the UK, while it did have minor airplay in the United States, it did not chart either.
-It was never performed live by The Jets.
+The song failed to have any chart impact in the UK, and while it did receive minor airplay in the United States, it did not chart either.
+It was never performed live by the Jets.